 A Commentary on Greg Mockeridge's Guest Editorial:

-[Prefatory Note: The following entry is an epilogual comment on the part of the present writer to the recent guest editorial of Greg Mockeridge which is posted HERE.
+[Prefatory Note: The following entry is an epilogual comment to the recent guest editorial of Greg Mockeridge which is posted HERE.
 If you have not read it yet, please do so before reading the text below.
 That will insure that the sitz im leben of the commentary below is better understood. -ISM]

 As one who considers both Greg and Stephen as friends, it is unfortunate that in an issue as potentially polarizing as this one that it would be viewed by your humble servant as a matter of taking sides.
 However, it has come to this and frankly, it cannot in good conscience be tolerated any longer without comment lest the present writer's previous endorsement of TCR from June of last year be misunderstood.
 Let this note suffice to clarify that the {aforementioned endorsement is not to be viewed in any way as an endorsement of Stephen's public utterings on certain subjects.{1} There is no shortage of irony to the extent that these are the same kinds of utterings that he has well discerned and admirably criticized in the writings of certain self-styled-"traditionalists" in years gone by.
 For that reason, how he cannot see that he has taken on the exact same tendencies in some areas of those he criticized previously is quite a mystery to the present writer.
 But it does not completely surprise since (after all) ideology has a way of doing that to people despite oftentimes their very best of intentions otherwise.{2}